 By enrolling in a VET qualification in NSW Public Schools Macquarie Park RTO 90222, you are choosing to participate in a program of study that will give you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, students must meet the assessment requirements of the FNS Financial Services Training Package (Release 6.1) (https://training.gov.au).
+To receive this AQF VET qualification, students must meet the assessment requirements of the FNS Financial Services Training Package (Release 6.1) (http://training.gov.au).
 You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.

-Units of Competency 1 Core Walk offsetively in the financial comics industry 11 Electives FNSINC301 Work effectively in the financial services industry FNSACC311 Process financial transactions and extract interim 12 Electives reports BSBWHS211 Contribute to health and safety of self and others FNSACM312 Reconcile financial transactions FNSFLT311 Develop and apply knowledge of personal finances FNSACM313 Process authorised payments FNSACC313 Perform financial calculations FNSRTS308 Balance cash holdings FNSINC301 Produce spreadsheets BSBINS309 Maintain business records BSBTEC201 Use business software applications FNSRTS311 Provide customer service in a retail agency BSBTWK201 Work effectively with others v .
+Units of Competency 1 Core 11 Electives FNSINC301 Work effectively in the financial services industry FNSACC311 Process financial transactions and extract interim 12 Electives reports BSBWHS211 Contribute to health and safety of self and others FNSACM312 Reconcile financial transactions FNSFLT311 Develop and apply knowledge of personal finances FNSACM313 Process authorised payments FNSACC313 Perform financial calculations FNSRTS308 Balance cash holdings FNSINC301 Produce spreadsheets BSBINS309 Maintain business records BSBTEC201 Use business software applications FNSRTS311 Provide customer service in a retail agency BSBTWK201 Work effectively with others